 Important note: If your organization is implementing motivation tactics or employee reward programs – don’t overlook emotions at work and employee wellbeing.
 We already know that rewards, presented in an autonomy-promoting, supportive context, are one aspect.
 However, if employees are overloaded and exhausted, they will not do their best work – no matter how hard they try.
 Addressing mental health at work and the emotional wellness of staff is fundamental.

 Want to hear more about how to support mental health in the workplace and motivate your employees?
-Reach out to our Mindletic team to get a free consultation now.
+Reach out to our team and get a free consultation now.